 2. The Power Charger and Battery are Low Quality

-Again the wall adapter and charger feel about on par with what DJI is doing.
+Again, the wall adapter and charger are on par with what DJI is doing.
 The cable is high quality but way too stiff and thick.

 The battery feels light and cheap although it does have weather sealing built-in since it has to sit flush with the body.

-The battery by the way costs $200.
-It’s not handmade in a factory in Germany, it’s made in China.
-It feels Chinese mass production quality and the price gouging here is silly.
-A Sony battery feels amazing and well-built with a hologram on it to let you know it’s genuine.
-But it’s a battery, it fits flush with the camera so can’t be too picky here, except it costs $200.
+By the way, the battery costs around $200.
+It’s not handmade in a factory in Germany; it’s made in China.
+It feels like Chinese mass production quality, and the price gouging here is silly.
+A Sony battery feels amazing and well-built, with a hologram on it to let you know it’s genuine.
+But it’s a battery, and it fits flush with the camera, so I can’t be too picky here, except it costs around $200.

-This is all concerning to me because Leica is supposed to be a premium designer brand, but they are so far away with the attention to detail here with the simple stuff that a company like Apple could pump out in their sleep – it’s all kind of concerning.
+This is all concerning to me because Leica is supposed to be a premium designer brand, but they are so far away from attention to detail here, with simple stuff that a company like Apple could pump out in their sleepโit’s all kind of concerning.

-It’s like they only looked at the details of the camera with care, but all the little experiences that surrounded the camera were totally neglected.
+It’s as if they only cared about the details of the camera, neglecting all the little experiences surrounding it.

-I wouldn’t be as critical here but the camera was $9,000 dollars and the whole thing is “handmade in Germany,” the store clerks even wear white gloves when handling the cameras and lenses like it’s some fine jewelry.
-Then they dump a bunch of cheap accessories out of China into a poorly made Toys “R” Us box with zero interesting design.
-Usually, Leica shooters keep their boxes, but I could see people throwing this one away.
-My Leica MP box is great!
+I wouldn’t be as critical here, but the camera was $9,000 dollars at the time of launch, and the whole thing is “handmade in Germany,” the store clerks even wear white gloves when handling the cameras and lenses like it’s some fine jewelry.
+Then they dump a bunch of cheap accessories out of China into a poorly made Toys โRโ Us box with zero interesting design.

-If you’re just a person that’s not testing other cameras all the time, you’d likely never know the difference so maybe this doesn’t matter all that much.
+If you’re not testing other cameras constantly, you’d likely never know the difference, so maybe this doesn’t matter all that much.

 3. No Stabilization – Which Is Fine

-This is not a big deal and doesn’t really count as a negative but I’ll mention it.
+This is not a big deal and doesn’t count as a negative, but I’ll mention it.

-I see a lot of people talking about stabilization, I put it here because we need to talk about it.
+I see a lot of people talking about stabilization; I put it here because we need to talk about it.
 In general, the lack of stabilization isn’t a problem at all.
-Even with stabilization on Sony cameras at 60MP you still get micro motion blur.
-60MP is really great for reproductive work on a tripod and that’s why we buy 60MP.
+Even with stabilization on Sony cameras at 60MP, you still get micro motion blur.
+60MP is great for reproductive work on a tripod and that’s why we buy 60MP.

-The question I think we all have is, could they have squeezed a little 3-Axis IBIS in there?
-Maybe remove the shutter by going with a stacked sensor, they would likely still have to push the mount out a little more which would make the camera uglier when no lens is attached, and then maybe push the screen back out even a little more.
+I think we all have a question: could they have squeezed a little 3-Axis IBIS in there?
+Maybe they could remove the shutter by going with a stacked sensor.
+However, they would likely still have to push the mount out a little more, which would make the camera uglier when no lens is attached, and then maybe push the screen back out even a little more.
 Would all those design compromises be worth it?
 I’m not sure.

-If they wanted 5-axis IBIS they would have to electrify all the lenses so that they communicate focus position unless they just programmed the camera’s range finder clutch to do that.
-Considering the M11 does not have electronic contacts for the lenses, you can ensure there are no plans in the future to expand the technology of the lenses for anything like 5-Axis IBIS.
-3-Axis IBIS however doesn’t require a focus position.
+If they wanted 5-axis IBIS, they would have to electrify all the lenses so that they communicate focus position unless they just programmed the camera’s range finder clutch to do that.
+Considering that the M11 does not have electronic contacts for the lenses, you can ensure that there are no plans in the future to expand the technology of the lenses for anything like 5-Axis IBIS.
+3-Axis IBIS, however, doesn’t require a focus position.

-With only a 1800mAh battery, IBIS would ruin battery life or they would need a bigger heavier battery.
+With only an 1800mAh battery, IBIS would ruin battery life, or they would need a bigger, heavier battery.
 IBIS just isn’t something Leica can do right now while keeping the design aesthetic.

 4. Electronic Rolling Shutter But No Sound

 The electronic shutter is an interesting feature that’s been in cameras for over a decade but is new to Leica.
-Really it comes in handy when you set the shutter to auto and use fast lenses in bright situations.
-Then the electronic shutter takes over and lets you still get proper exposure.
-It has a rolling shutter that’s noticeable so you don’t really want to use it except for these situations or if you need a silent shutter.
+It comes in handy when you set the shutter to auto and use fast lenses in bright situations.
+Then, the electronic shutter takes over and allows you to still get proper exposure.
+It has a noticeable rolling shutter, so you don’t want to use it except in these situations or if you need a silent shutter.

-Unfortunately, the Leica M11 has no internal speaker, so when the camera switches to the faster electronic shutter in bright conditions, there is no audible indication that a picture is being taken and it can be really confusing if you’re not expecting it when the camera’s shutter mode is in auto.
+Unfortunately, the Leica M11 has no internal speaker, so when the camera switches to the faster electronic shutter in bright conditions, there is no audible indication that a picture is being taken, which can be confusing if you’re not expecting it when the shutter mode is in auto.

-This feature is actually not uncommon with most camera brands.
+This feature is not uncommon with most camera brands.
 I think Canon and maybe Nikon also don’t have a sound option for using the electronic shutter.
-Fujifilm does, I can’t remember if Sony does.
+Fujifilm does; I can’t remember if Sony does.

 5. No Video – Which Is Fine

-This is probably a sin to say this, but there are no video options built into this camera.
+This is probably a sin to say this, but no video options are built into this camera.

 Some basic video features would be nice.
-I know Leica historically has not been great at implementing video features in M cameras and ultimately gave up based on the idea that M cameras are more photo purist machines.
+I know Leica historically has not been great at implementing video features in M cameras and ultimately gave up because M cameras are more photo purist machines.
 Makes sense.

 6. Not A Lot Of Sharp M Lenses for 60MP – Yet

-The good news is Leica has already started updating lenses starting with a new 35mm f1.4.
+The good news is that Leica has already started updating lenses with a new 35mm f1.4.

 7. Only DNG or JPG, no HEIF

-I’m not sure about the full limitations of DNG vs a custom RAW, and it seems like DNG can do a lot, but apparently RAW can do more.
+I’m not sure about the full limitations of DNG vs. a custom RAW, but it seems like DNG can do a lot, but RAW can do more.
 I do know that we’re still missing a lot of custom settings that can carry over to LR as we get with Nikon.
-With a Nikon camera, you can adjust your contrast, sharpness, profiles, etc, and this information carries over to your LR settings.
+With a Nikon camera, you can adjust your contrast, sharpness, profiles, etc., and this information carries over to your LR settings.

-Some people love DNG since it can be used in most editing programs without the need for an update.
-But would having a RAW format allow Leica to further advance the technology of their lens and their system?
+Some people love DNG because it can be used in most editing programs without an update.
+But would having a RAW format allow Leica to further advance the technology of its lens and system?

 Also, the Leica in-camera image and the LR Leica profile are quite a bit different.
-I think there is some extra magic Leica does with their JPGs with how they are rendered.
+I think Leica does some extra magic with their JPGs, especially with how they are rendered.

-This is all not a huge deal, but it would be nice if there were more in-camera functions to adjust the look of the image, active D-Lighting, WB shifts, etc, but I think you might need RAW to do that, not the more limited DNG.
+This is all not a huge deal, but it would be nice if there were more in-camera functions to adjust the look of the image, active D-Lighting, WB shifts, etc. I think you might need RAW to do that, not the more limited DNG.

-I will say that the perspective control and the crop modes do pass through to Lightroom which is pretty cool.
-So if you shoot at 1.3x crop mode which I like to do on my 21mm lens, then it comes into LR as a 21mm image pre-cropped to 28mm.
-So it looks like there are some capabilities there to expand the communication of the DNG files with the editing software.
+I will say that the perspective control and the crop modes do pass through to Lightroom, which is pretty cool.
+So if you shoot in 1.3x crop mode, which I like to do with my 21mm lens, then it comes into LR as a 21mm image pre-cropped to 28mm.
+So, it looks like there are some capabilities there to expand the communication of the DNG files with the editing software.

 But again, Nikon and Fujifilm are quite a bit ahead with what they offer and how some of the camera’s customizable settings can pass to LR.

-Many of the brands are now offering HEIF which is basically a JPG on steroids.
+Many of the brands are now offering HEIF, which is a JPG on steroids.

 8. No Non-Leica Lens Support